iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 ## How this is used

-In this section, we describe the algorithms needed to build a `Bundle`.
+This section shows how to construct a `Bundle`.
 The work flow depends on whether one is receiving a bundle (and its constituent transactions), or creating a new one to send it. `IncomingBundleBuilder` encodes receipt of a bundle, while `OutgoingBundleBuilder` encodes sending.

 ### Workflow of `IncomingBundleBuilder`